 \subsection{Taking the developers' motivations into account}

-Empirical research indeed shows that developers refactor for several reasons, other than to ``just improve the quality of the code'' (e.g.,~\cite{kim2012field}).
-In this first exploration, we do not add ``motivation'' in our models.
-Nevertheless, note that our large dataset of refactorings contains refactorings that have happened for whatever reasons (given that we never filtered refactoring based on motivation from the projects).
-Interestingly, our generic models still show high accuracy.
-Exploring whether models built specifically for, e.g., ``refactor to add new functionality'', ``refactor to fix bug'', would provide even better results, not only in terms of accuracy, but also in terms of "developer satisfaction", is an interesting future work.
+Empirical research shows that developers refactor for several reasons, other than to ``only improve the quality of the code'' (e.g.,~\cite{kim2012field,silva2016we}).
+In our first foray into applying ML algorithms to predict refactoring operations, our models do not factor in ``motivation''.
+Nevertheless, note that our large dataset of refactorings contains refactorings that have happened for varying reasons (given that we never filtered refactoring based on motivation from the projects).
+Interestingly, our models still show high accuracy.
+Exploring whether models built specifically for, e.g., ``refactoring to add new functionality'', would provide even better results, not only in terms of accuracy, but also in terms of ``developer satisfaction''.
+We defer this development to future work.